Primal-Dual First-Order Methods for Affinely Constrained Multi-Block Saddle Point Problems: One-sided affinely constrained problems

-Before solving the general problem \eqref{prob:main}, we consider a slightly simpler setting:
+$~$Before solving the general form problem \eqref{prob:main}, we consider a slightly simpler setting:

-where only $\bx$ subjects to the multi-block structure and the affine coupling constraint.
+where only $\bx$ is subject to the multi-block structure and the affine coupling constraint.
 In contrast to the main problem \eqref{prob:main}, we also make \eqref{prob:1-sided} a bit more general by allowing $h_i(x_i,\by)$ to depend on $\by$.

-In terms of such structure, we develop the SSG-ADMM and SEG-ADMM frameworks which naturally extend the well studied ADMM algorithm to the minimax setting.
-We will show that the analysis of the proposed methods is very versatile and can simply incorporate the existing results of ADMM research.
-On the other hand, these methods also suffer the fundamental restrictions of all ADMM-type algorithms.
+For problems with this structure, we develop the SSG-ADMM and SEG-ADMM algorithms which naturally extend the well-studied ADMM algorithm to the minimax setting.
+We will show that the analysis of the proposed methods is very versatile and can easily incorporate the existing results of ADMM research.
+On the other hand, these methods also suffer from the fundamental restrictions of all ADMM-type algorithms.
 That is, the methods in general diverge when $N\geq3$.
 Moreover, such ADMM-type algorithm is extremely hard to analyze for the general problem \eqref{prob:main} which will be solved with a new approach later.

 In this section, we will only discuss the SSG-ADMM and SEG-ADMM algorithms for solving problem \eqref{prob:1-sided} with $N=2$, while leaving the discussion for $N\geq3$ to the Appendix.
 The following assumptions are made for the objective function under different scenarios.